 The impeller, which consists of a large number of blades, is mounted on the compressor shaft, inside the stationary casing.

 As the impeller rotates, the pressure in the suction region falls and hence the air enters through the eye.

-Air afterwards flows radially outwards through impeller blades.
-As a resulting velocity and pressure of air increases.
+Air afterward flows radially outwards through impeller blades.
+As a result velocity and pressure of air increase.

 Later this air enters and flows through the convergent passages formed by the diffuser blades.
 At this stage, the velocity of air is decreased but the pressure increases still further.

 You may say that during this stage the velocity energy is converted into pressure energy.

 Finally, this high-pressure air escapes from the compressor delivery portion.
 This is single-stage compression, hence suitable for small pressure ratios.

 You can also obtain high-pressure ratios by arranging the number of air compressors in series.